nahuel-98/products-launcher/README.md

 * **API Gateway:** Acts as a single entry point for clients.
 Routes requests to the appropriate services via NATS.
 * **NATS:** A messaging server that allows microservices to communicate asynchronously.
 It acts as a message bus, where services can publish and subscribe to events.

+* **Docker Network:** All microservices are located within a Docker network, making it easy to communicate with each other.
+* **Stripe Webhook:** Stripe sends notifications to our system via a webhook, allowing our system to react to events such as successful or failed payments.

 * **Microservices:**
 * **Payments:** Handles payment processing.
 Integrates with Stripe to manage transactions.
 * **Auth:** Handles user authentication.